stadt-karlsruhe/ckanext-discovery/README.rst

 Configuration
 -------------
-The plugin offers two settings that can be configured in CKAN's `configuration INI`_::
+The plugin offers one setting that can be configured in CKAN's `configuration INI`_::

     # Maximum number of similar datasets to list.
 Defaults to 5.
 Note that less
     # datasets may be shown if Solr doesn't find enough similar datasets.
     ckanext.discovery.similar_datasets.max_num = 5

-    # Minimum similarity score.
-Similar datasets for which Solr reports a lower
-    # similarity score are not shown.
-Defaults to 0, which means that all
-    # documents returned by Solr are shown.
-    ckanext.discovery.similar_datasets.min_score = 0

 ``solr_query_config``